ethereum/devp2p/discv5/discv5-wire.md

 FINDNODE queries for nodes at the given logarithmic distance from the recipient's node ID.
 The node IDs of all nodes in the response must have a shared prefix length of `distance` with the recipient's node ID.
+A request with distance `0` should return the recipient's current record as the only result.

 ### NODES Response (0x04)